Place-Name: | Beoch |

 The original Name Book entry was recorded as Beoch Lane Burn where Burn had later been scored out, reflecting perhaps that the term lane was not recognised as a reference to a water-course; or indeed a rivulet.
 Beoch Lane is one of a handful lanes in the parish of New Cumnock, all of which take there name from Scots lane ‘slow moving stream’ [17].
 In Blaeu Coila Provinicia (1654) Beoch Lane appears simple as Lein, without any suffixes such as R. (river) or b. (burn).

 The Beoch Lane rises in the parish of Dalmellington less than half-mile to the north-east of Benbain and flows in a north-east direction for less than half-mile to the parish boundary with New Cumnock.
 It then flows in a northerly direction for 2 miles forming the boundary between the lands of Beoch and the Waterhead Estate before heading east for another mile where it joins the River Nith.
-For most of its journey the Beoch Lane, moves slowly though the lands of Beoch.
+For most of its journey the Beoch Lane, moves slowly through the lands of Beoch.

 The Beoch Lane and its environs have suffered significantly from various opencast and forestry operations in the area.
 The source is only a short distance from the opencast quarry, just west of the foot of Benbeoch and fairly soon as it cuts its way through the moss it encounters a couple of built-up forestry roads with metal pipes embedded in their bases to let the water pass through before it begins its slow descent to the plain of the broad moss.
 Here it passes under the Beoch road via double concrete pipes and begins to secretly and slowly wind its way through the extensive moss, now bounded with forestry on the east bank.